ucsb-innovation-workshop/ucsb-innovation-workshop.github.io/docs/about.md

 ## COVID-19 and the Workshop Wizards

-??? note "How the pandemic changed the Workshop and helped shape the Workshop Wizards"
+??? note "How the pandemic changed the Innovation Workshop and helped shape the Workshop Wizards"

     The role of the Workshop changed again during the COVID-19 pandemic.